Dividends, Bonus shares and

 event, not regular like dividends.

-done at too high a price, may hurt long-term shareholders.
+done at too high a price, it may hurt long-term shareholders.

 Dividend vs. Buy-back vs.